TwistingTwists/obsidian-tools/BinarySearch Patterns DeepDive.md

 > Given a rotated sorted array (sorted but rotated at an unknown pivot), find the index of a target value.

 ## ✅ Key Idea:
-At each step, determine which half is sorted and check if the target lies within that half.
+At each step,
+1. determine which half is sorted
+2. check if the target lies within that half.

 ```python
 def search(nums, target):